PayPal (NASDAQ:PYPL) Issues FY 2021 Earnings Guidance

 PayPal (NASDAQ:PYPL) issued an update on its FY 2021 earnings guidance on Monday morning.
 The company provided EPS guidance of $4.600-$4.600 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.730.
 The company issued revenue guidance of $25.30 billion-$25.40 billion, compared to the consensus revenue estimate of $25.77 billion.PayPal also updated its Q4 2021 guidance to $1.120-$1.120 EPS.

-A number of research analysts have recently issued reports on PYPL shares.
-Sumitomo Mitsui Financial Group started coverage on shares of PayPal in a research report on Wednesday, November 3rd.
-They issued an underperform rating and a $200.00 price target on the stock.
-Wolfe Research restated a buy rating and issued a $360.00 price target on shares of PayPal in a research report on Monday, September 27th.
-Raymond James reduced their price target on shares of PayPal from $345.00 to $340.00 and set an outperform rating on the stock in a research report on Thursday, July 29th.
-Bank of America restated a buy rating on shares of PayPal in a research report on Monday, August 30th.
-Finally, Needham & Company LLC reiterated a hold rating on shares of PayPal in a research report on Thursday, July 29th.
-One investment analyst has rated the stock with a sell rating, five have assigned a hold rating and thirty-three have assigned a buy rating to the company.
-Based on data from MarketBeat, PayPal has a consensus rating of Buy and an average price target of $316.83.
+PayPal (NASDAQ:PYPL) last issued its earnings results on Monday, November 8th.
+The credit services provider reported $1.11 EPS for the quarter, topping analysts’ consensus estimates of $1.07 by $0.04.
+PayPal had a net margin of 20.09% and a return on equity of 19.75%.
+The company had revenue of $6.18 billion for the quarter, compared to the consensus estimate of $6.24 billion.
+During the same period in the previous year, the firm earned $0.80 earnings per share.
+PayPal’s quarterly revenue was up 13.2% compared to the same quarter last year.
+Sell-side analysts forecast that PayPal will post 3.46 EPS for the current year.

+In related news, CEO Daniel H. Schulman sold 10,000 shares of the stock in a transaction dated Friday, October 29th.
+The shares were sold at an average price of $234.53, for a total value of $2,345,300.00.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, EVP Jonathan Auerbach sold 12,314 shares of the stock in a transaction dated Tuesday, August 24th.
+The shares were sold at an average price of $278.64, for a total transaction of $3,431,172.96.
+Following the completion of the sale, the executive vice president now directly owns 80,922 shares in the company, valued at $22,548,106.08.
+The disclosure for this sale can be found here.
+Corporate insiders own 0.10% of the company’s stock.

-An institutional investor recently raised its position in PayPal stock.
-Morgan Stanley increased its stake in shares of PayPal Holdings, Inc. (NASDAQ:PYPL) by 5.4% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 12,068,283 shares of the credit services provider’s stock after acquiring an additional 613,441 shares during the quarter.
+A hedge fund recently raised its stake in PayPal stock.
+Morgan Stanley raised its position in PayPal Holdings, Inc. (NASDAQ:PYPL) by 5.4% during the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 12,068,283 shares of the credit services provider’s stock after purchasing an additional 613,441 shares during the period.
 Morgan Stanley owned about 1.03% of PayPal worth $3,517,662,000 at the end of the most recent reporting period.
-Hedge funds and other institutional investors own 78.94% of the company’s stock.
+78.94% of the stock is owned by institutional investors.

 PayPal Holdings, Inc engages in the development of technology platform for digital payments.
 Its solutions include PayPal, PayPal Credit, Braintree, Venmo, Xoom, and Paydiant products.
 The firm manages a two-sided proprietary global technology platform that links customers, which consist of both merchants and consumers, to facilitate the processing of payment transactions.